20. Appendix

 36 |

-2. First use JLINK to erase FLASH, then download the program again and zero;
+2. First use JLINK to erase the FLASH, then re-download the program and perform zeroing.

-3. If the fault is still not eliminated, repair or replace the drive board.
+3. If the fault persists, repair or replace the drive board.

 |